-Small and large producers of solar energy in Singapore can now sell and buy green credits or renewable energy certificates (RECs) on blockchain-based marketplace to offset their carbon footprint.
-This follows the launching of a renewable credit marketplace by Singapore Power Group (SP Group), which is a leading energy utilities company in Asia Pacific.
+Both small and large producers of solar energy in Singapore can now sell and buy green credits or renewable energy certificates (RECs) on the blockchain-based marketplace to offset their carbon footprint.
+This follows the launching of a renewable credit marketplace by Singapore Power Group (SP Group), which is a leading energy utility company in the Asia Pacific.

 The platform, which was announced by SP on Monday this week at the ASEAN Energy Business Forum (AEBF), is also in line with the country's low carbon target as part of its commitments to the Paris COP-21 agreement.
 The marketplace was first demonstrated with DBS Bank (DBS) in April this year.